MicrosoftDocs/dataexplorer-docs/data-explorer/power-bi-visualize.md

 ## Visualize data in Power BI

 There are multiple ways of querying data in Power BI.
 The following tabs show you two ways of querying data.
-The first is through Azure Data Explorer web UI, and the second is by way of a built-in connector in Power BI Desktop.
+The first is by using Azure Data Explorer web UI, and the second is through a built-in connector in Power BI Desktop.

 # [Web UI](#tab/web-ui/)

-This section shows you how to import a query to Power BI using Azure Data Explorer web UI.
+This section shows you how to query data in Power BI using Azure Data Explorer web UI.

 1. In a browser, go to [https://help.kusto.windows.net/](https://help.kusto.windows.net/)
 1. Select query from cluster.